 Their rose-like flowers usually emerge in the early spring, and hence the name Lenten rose.
 And since they’re perennials, you can expect them to continue blooming for several years.

-Hellebores are very tolerant about the various growing conditions; however, they perform well in moist, rich, and well-drained soil in partial shade.
+Hellebores are very tolerant of the various growing conditions; however, they perform well in partial shade in moist, rich, and well-drained soil.

 Care Tip: